 “I think we can show you better than we can explain it, because I can go down all the pieces that we have,” Irving said.
 “Practice has been fun just to feel the spacing out there, Luka being back out here, and he starts doing all of his Luka magic stuff, and guys got to be ready to play off of that.
 And I think that’s the beautiful thing.

-“We have guys that you can play off of here, guys that you can throw the ball to and (isolate), guys that are willing to play selfless, and then also understanding that when we’re out there and guys are playing (isolate basketball), that’s not just our strong point.
+“We have guys that you can throw the ball to and (isolate), guys that are willing to play selfless, (but) that’s not just our strong point.
 We have other options that we can have out there.”

 Still, at the end of the day, Irving and probably everyone else in the free world already knows how teams are going to attack the Mavs from a defensive standpoint.

-“Teams are going to load up on me and Luka, so we’ve got to do a better job as leaders of the team of being able to get off the ball, play in different roles in the Kyriepositions on the court, and the rest of the good things will follow as long as we do the right thing,” Irving said.
-“I think the two words for this year is consistency and discipline.
+“Teams are going to load up on me and Luka, so we’ve got to do a better job as leaders of the team of being able to get off the ball, play in different roles in the positions on the court, and the rest of the good things will follow as long as we do the right thing,” Irving said.
+“I think the two words for this year: consistency and discipline.

 “And that’s what we want to live by every single day when we come in here.
 And then also, how we treat our bodies and treat each other off the court (is important).”

 The Mavs have certainly been in the bonding business lately.
-Some of the players got together at Thompsons home in Los Angeles this summer, then the first four days of training camp that were held in Las Vegas earlier this month provided more bonding for the players.
+Some of the players got together at Thompsons home in Los Angeles this summer, then the first four days of training camp that were in Las Vegas earlier this month provided more bonding.

-And last week while the Mavs were in Los Angeles to play a preseason game against the Clippers, Irving invited his teammates over to his hoKyrieuse for more bonding moments.
+And last week while the Mavs were in Los Angeles to play a preseason game against the Clippers, Irving invited his teammates over to his home.
 It all was part of everyone getting to know each other off the basketball court while forming an alliance.

 “The little things matter when you’re trying to get to know people,” Irving said.
 “When someone takes the initiative to invite you places — let alone invite you to their home — you don’t want to take that lightly.

-“Not everybody is as open to that, especially in our league and our industry, it is common for people to get together.
+“Not everybody is as open to that, especially in our league.
+It is common for people to get together.
 But I feel like the teams that differentiate themselves have different relationships as well where they can talk to each other a little bit more because they’ve hung out off the court.”

 Irving noticed all of that bonding manifested itself last season when the Mavs made their unexpected run to the Finals.

-“When the transition happened for us — or the change happened for us, the shift — is when we started to develop that chemistry off the court, and that started to lead into more trust on the court,” Irving said.
-“This training camp and now, it’s all been about being intentional with our time, whether we’re on the court together, Kyrieor being very communicative, and when we’re off the court just being regular and just making sure we’re there for each other.
+“When the transition happened for us — or the change happened for us — is when we started to develop that chemistry off the court, and that started to lead into more trust on the court,” Irving said.
+“This training camp and now, it’s all been about being intentional with our time, whether we’re on the court together, or being very communicative, and when we’re off the court just being regular and just making sure we’re there for each other.

 “We’ve got a few guys that are having babies or already had babies, we’ve got some new fathers (and) new family members added to that mix.
 So, the tribe is growing, and our family is growing and it’s just great because the community is just as much a part of this as what we’re doing in here, and the support.
 So, it feels good to have an overall good feeling of what we’re doing in here, and then also off the court.”